MarkMwago2/ReadMore/README.md

 Mark Mwago

 ## Project Description
-An Android app that enables users to search for their favorite books from a library and buy them.
+An Android app that enables users to search and access book details with the GoodReads.com API

 ## Technologies and Frameworks Used
 Java 11

 Android Studio

-ButterKnife Dependencies
+ButterKnife

 ## Prerequisites
 Android SDK v28